 ARDEA ARTS is pleased to announce BOUNCE The Basketball Opera, its latest project under development in partnership with University of Kentucky Opera Theatre.
 Performed on an actual basketball court, BOUNCE is grounded in contemporary issues facing today’s youth, particularly teen violence.
-The production, which pairs diverse casting with a fresh approach to arts education, integrates high school students using the powerful medium of basketball.
+The production, which pairs diverse casting with a fresh approach to arts education, integrates high school students into the world of opera using the powerful medium of basketball.

 of a jealous teammate.
 Wild rumors circulate and Ike’s world crashes down.

-Based on The Flight of Icarus, BOUNCE showcases Flight’s fall from grace, weaving a theme of betrayal with Greek drama, Shakespeare, Carmen, Grease, and hip-hop.
+Based on The Flight of Icarus, BOUNCE showcases Flight’s fall from grace, interweaving a theme of betrayal with Greek drama, Shakespeare, Carmen, Grease, and hip-hop.
 How does one rise back up after being knocked down?
-The answer comes from the game of basketball itself, which ties all these elements together to create BOUNCE.
+The answer comes from the game of basketball itself, which ties these disparate elements together to create BOUNCE.

 Charles R. Smith, Jr. (Story and Libretto) Award-winning

 author, photographer and poet with over thirty books to his

 credit.
 Numerous accolades including a Coretta Scott King Award for Illustration (2010) for his photographs accompanying the Langston Hughes poem, “My People” and a Coretta Scott King Honor Author Award (2008) for his biography on Muhammad Ali, “Twelve Rounds to Glory.”